FazalLabBCM/FazalLabPipelines/docs/CreateGenomeBrowserSession.md

       >
       > <img src="img/GenomeBrowser_ConfigureCollection.png" width="60%" height="60%">

+  ## Save Your Session

   20. At the top of the screen, select `My Data` and then `My Sessions`.

-  20. Under the heading "Save Settings", locate the option to "Save current settings as named session".
+  21. Under the heading "Save Settings", locate the option to "Save current settings as named session".
 Replace the text `hg38` with the name of your session and click `submit` on the right.

   Now anyone can access your session at anytime using the link stored under "My Sessions".

   Happy browsing!